Virgin Islands Creole: Variations in grammar and speech among islands

-Local speech varies among each of the U.S. and British Virgin Islands.
+Local speech varies among the US and British Virgin Islands.
 It is commonplace for such differences to be pointed out in jest when Virgin Islanders of different islands congregate.
 For example, the pronunciation of the standard English phrase "come here" would be come ya on St. Croix and come heh on St. Thomas, St. John and the British Virgin Islands.
-On the neighboring island of Saint Martin, it is pronounced come hyuh.
+On St. Martin, it is pronounced come hyuh.
 In addition, the Virgin Islands Creole form of the word "car" is cyar on St. Croix and cah on St. Thomas, St. John and the British Virgin Islands.
 These two anomalies are due to Irish influence on St. Croix during the Danish colonial period.

 Vowel sounds can also widely differ between islands.
 For example, the word "special" is usually pronounced speshahl on St. Croix and speshuhl on St. Thomas, St. John, the British Virgin Islands, and St. Martin.
 "Island" is usually pronounced islahn' on St. Croix and isluhn' on St. Thomas, St. John, the British Virgin Islands, and St. Martin.

 Another commonly cited example of linguistic differences between the islands is the usage of the term deh, the Virgin Islands Creole form of the standard English adverb "there".
-On St. Croix, an additional deh is often added, forming the phrase deh-deh.
-Such usage is found in many Caribbean islands outside the Virgin Islands, as well.
-There are many instances where words and phrases (especially slang) that exist on one island may not exist on another.
+On St. Croix, another deh is often added, forming the phrase deh-deh.
+Such usage is also found on many Caribbean islands outside the Virgin Islands.
+There are many instances where words and phrases (especially slang) that exist on one island do not exist on another.
 In addition, the Virgin Islands Creole spoken on St. Croix is often described as being more raw, or distant from standard English, than those of the other Virgin Islands.